KhushiArora1102/Khushi_compiler/README.md

 # Khushi_compiler
-This is a compiler I have made using python3 as a part of our assesment
+This is a basic compiler created using python3 as a part of our assesment